 Our Employee Assistance Programme offers 24/7 support and counselling to guide people through life’s challenges.
 This support extends to family members too, so that more people can benefit from this valuable resource.
 Our healthy advantage app for RSM colleagues has a weekly mood tracker, mini health checks and can be individually tailored to meet your needs.

-As supporters of the ‘Time To Change’ mental health campaign, we have been driving societal change by talking more openly about mental health and promoting a holistic offering to improve employees’ emotional and psychological wellbeing.
+We pledge to work alongside the Global Collaboration for Better Workplace Mental Health to align ourselves to keep mental health a priority, talking more openly about mental health and promoting a holistic offering to improve employees’ emotional and psychological wellbeing.

 Over 125 members of our workforce have already received training to become mental health first aid champions and we are on track to increase this to over 200.
 We have also developed a suite of bespoke mental health training workshops and resilience courses, enabling our people to maintain good mental health.